 - Bake in preheated oven for 12-15 minutes or until biscuits are golden brown.

 I hope you get a chance to try these, they are delicious.
+You can heat leftovers in the microwave if you have any.
 Enjoy!

 SCROLL DOWN FOR THE PRINTABLE VERSION OF THIS RECIPE

 More recipes like taco empanadas and hand pies